Antvirf/stui/README.md

 GIT_TAG=0.0.8 make release   # create release commit for given tag
 ```

-## To-do
+## To-do / roadmap

+- Refactor: Move search into a shared component that is shared/present across all table views, rather than something set at view level
+- Refactor: Providers should either be fully aware of `config`, or not at all (currently some configs are passed in as args, and others are referred to directly)
-- Beta support for plugins, similar to k9s - bash commands that can take in e.g. `$JOB_ID` or `$NODE_ID` provided by `stui`
+- Feat: Basic support for plugins, similar to k9s - bash commands that can take in e.g. `$JOB_ID` or `$NODE_ID` provided by `stui`
-- Break apart app.go into smaller pieces
-  - Initialization
-  - Layout
-  - Refactor search bar / overall grid layout logic.
-Quite gross atm
-- Proper error propagation, so that individual data update calls to e.g. permission denied resources will fail gracefully and with clear error messages (e.g. for `sacctmgr` some commands may be off limits)
-  - `sacctmgr`: support `Problem`, `RunAwayJobs`, `WCKey`
-  - `sacctmgr`: support text entities: `Configuration`, `Stats`
-- When viewing a table, show the last refreshed relevant to that table
 - Feat: View stdout / tail output target of running jobs
-- Improve handling of sdiag/other calls if no scheduler available - by default they hang for a long time, perhaps check at launch that a cluster is reachable
-- Add view for `sacct`: first version can use default time interval, but should be more configurable
+- Feat: Add view for `sacct`: first version can use default time interval, but should be more configurable
-- Ability to use `slurmrestd` / REST API instead of Slurm binaries
+- Feat: Ability to use `slurmrestd` / REST API instead of Slurm binaries
-- Config option for which view to start app in
+- Feat: Config option for which view to start app in
 - Fix: highlight of currently selected row, if the cursor is on it, resets on data refresh
+- Feat: support selection of objects without a clear ID column, such as certain `sacctmgtr` data like `Event`
+- Feat: `TextView` or something similar to `sdiag`, so we can support `sacctmgr` text entities: `Configuration`, `Stats`

 ## Alternatives and why this project exists